tarun-rai21/ab-test-engine/README.md

     GT -.->|"checks recovered effect<br/>vs. known truth"| VALIDATION INFERENCE -.-> VALIDATION
     SEQUENTIAL -.-> VALIDATION

-    subgraph Future["Not Yet Built"]
-        API["FastAPI Service<br/>Phase 7"]
+    SEGMENTS -.-> VALIDATION

+    API["FastAPI Service<br/>api/main.py<br/>4 endpoints, auto-docs at /docs"]
-        APP["Streamlit Report App<br/>Phase 8"]
+    APP["Streamlit Report App<br/>app/streamlit_app.py<br/>5-panel single-page report"]
-    end
-    PIPELINE -.->|"will be called by"| API
+    PIPELINE -->|"called directly"| API
-    PIPELINE -.->|"will be called by"| APP
+    PIPELINE -->|"called directly"| APP
 ```

 The dashed box (Core Engine) is deliberate: each of its four modules is pure,
-independently testable, and has zero awareness of the others. `core/
+independently testable, and has zero awareness of the others except where
+the spec explicitly calls for reuse (`core/segments.py` reuses
+`core/inference.py`'s `raw_ttest_ci()` directly, mirroring the pooled
-persistence.py` is the *only* place two of them (validity + inference) are
+estimate). `core/persistence.py` is the *only* place validity and inference
-allowed to meet, and it's structured so that meeting cannot happen
+results are allowed to meet, and it's structured so that meeting cannot
-incorrectly — `trusted` is computed from the SRM result internally, never
+happen incorrectly — `trusted` is computed from the SRM result internally,
-accepted as a caller-supplied argument.
+never accepted as a caller-supplied argument.

+**API and Streamlit both call `core/pipeline.py` directly**, not each other
+— a deliberate choice (documented in `Phase_8_Documentation.md`) favoring
+simplicity for a local demo tool over an unnecessary HTTP round-trip.

 ## Project structure